 Shute Park Aquatic Center

-Whether you come for swim or exercise classes this full service aquatic center boasts a 117 foot slide that will thrill both young and old.
-But it also offers three full pools, a spa pool and dry sauna—something for everyone.
-Your littlest swimmers will easily navigate the beginning depth of only 18 inches and expect lots of giggles when playing with the yellow teacup feature.
+Whether you come for swim or exercise classes this full service aquatic center will thrill both young and old.
+It offers three full pools, a spa pool and dry sauna, and water classes.
+The littlest swimmers can easily navigate the beginning depth of only 18 inches and giggle their way around the yellow teacup feature.
 If you have bigger more comfortable swimmers there are great places for parents to relax and watch kids explore and play!

 Mon. – Fri., 5:30 a.m. – 9:30 p.m.